time-in-translation/treetagger-xml/README.md

 Alternatively, you can modify `process.py` and hard-code your installation path in the TreeTagger instantation.

 Then, you can run the `process.py` script.
-It requires two parameters: your language of choice for parsing and lemmatizing, and your input file(s).
+It requires three parameters: your input format (xml or txt), your language of choice for parsing and lemmatizing, and your input file(s).
 In the `examples/` directory you can find some example .xml-files.
 Run

-	python process.py en examples/en.xml
+	python process.py xml en examples/en.xml

 to process the English example.
 The resulting file will be named `examples/en-out.xml`.